STM 252 - E-Saggila

 0

-Rita Mikhael, aka E-Saggila of Summer Isle, records a deep and heavy mix of fresh, killer techno, hardcore and other shadowy jewels.
+Rita Mikhael, aka E-Saggila of Summer Isle, delivers a deep and heavy mix of fresh, killer techno, hardcore, and other shadowy gems.

-Just under an hour long, Secret Thirteen Mix 252 by E-Saggila is a dense compilation of some of the freshest and most recent banging electronics.
-There’s no way to stumble into virtually any of this stuff - half of it can only be found in the dark nooks and crannies of Soundcloud or not even there.
-This is a hard one - the first half especially is full of massive techno beats and ominous melodies, abrasive, industrialized hardcore, manic bubblegum gabba, mutated grime and rap forms put through a dozen injections of speed straight into the eyeball, and other fascinating post-modern travesties.
-In the second part the mix slows down its pace and invites the listener to go deeper into a number of different landscapes, some grim, others inexplicable, most built on full-bodied bassy textures.
-E-Saggila finally lets us go at what seems to be the deepest point of the mix, thus enhancing the impact of every moment in the lead up.
-This is a heavy and an extremely dynamic mix, full of soft curves, sharp angles, and half-shapes with a mind of their own.
-In that sense it reminds Willem de Kooning’s Asheville.
+Just under an hour long, Secret Thirteen Mix 252 by E-Saggila is a dense compilation of some of the freshest and most recent electronic bangers.
+These tracks are not easy to stumble upon—half of them can only be found in the dark nooks and crannies of SoundCloud or perhaps not even there.
+This mix is hard-hitting, especially in the first half, which is packed with massive techno beats and ominous melodies, abrasive industrialized hardcore, manic bubblegum gabba, mutated grime, and rap forms injected with a dozen doses of speed straight into the eyeball, and other fascinating post-modern travesties.
+In the second half, the mix slows its pace, inviting the listener to explore a variety of landscapes—some grim, others inexplicable, most built on full-bodied bassy textures.
+E-Saggila finally releases us at what feels like the deepest point of the mix, enhancing the impact of every moment leading up to it.
+This is a heavy and extremely dynamic mix, full of soft curves, sharp angles, and half-shapes with a mind of their own.
+In that sense, it’s reminiscent of Willem de Kooning’s Asheville.
 Let this one grip you hard!

 01. Asfast - A Higher Call (Headpiece) [AMEN, 2018]